Skil: 1970s onwards

-1979 to present
+Since 1979

 Emerson Electric acquired Skil Corporation on March 23, 1979.
 Under new ownership, Skil continued to grow.
 In late 1979, Skil redesigned many of its tools to have heavy-duty plastic, double-insulated housings.
-In 1982, the company embarked on a program to become the most successful power tool company in America by investing heavily in new manufacturing and quality-control systems.
+In 1982, the company embarked on a program to become the most successful power tool company in the U.S. by investing heavily in new manufacturing and quality-control systems.
 In 1985, Skil's heavy duty and super duty tool lines were renamed "Skil/ Skilsaw Professional".
-By 1988, the company had achieved its goal.

 In 1991, the Emerson Electric Company and Robert Bosch GmbH entered into a joint venture by combining their power tool subsidiaries.
 In 1992, the new venture came to fruition as S-B Power Tool Co.
 In 1996, after four years of the partnership, Robert Bosch GmbH took over complete ownership of Skil.
 On August 23, 2016, Chervon (HK) Ltd., a power tool manufacturer based in Nanjing, China, agreed to acquire the SKIL brand from the Bosch Power Tools division, which gave them control over the SKIL businesses in both North America and the European market.